vh-diazr/dehazing-LocallyAdaptive/README.md

 ## Usage
 	python dehazing-locally_adaptive.py

-NOTE: Read comments in the source file to modify parameters
+NOTE: Read comments in the source file to modify parameters.